 Inside Lempuyang Temple

 The second you walk into the temple, you will see hundreds and hundreds of people.
-In fact, it’s quite shocking to see.
-Everybody is sat under the shaded huts waiting for their turn to take their photograph at the Gates Of Heaven.
+It’s pretty shocking to see.
+Everybody is sitting under the shaded huts, waiting for their turn to take their photograph at the Gates Of Heaven.
+This is the best place to avoid the sun.

 To the right of the entrance are three Candi Bentars.
 You cannot climb or access these: